-The Clinical Trial Resource Group provides expertise, guidance, and hands-on support for UC Davis clinical trial investigators & staff.
+The Clinical Trials Office provides expertise, guidance, and hands-on support for UC Davis clinical trial investigators & staff.
 The group provides education and training; CRCs for hire; monitoring and quality assurance; budgets and billing; and help with FDA submissions.

 The Community Engagement program connects health researchers with the community by providing education & training; community review board guidance; academic-community partnership formation; recruitment and retention of underserved populations; and health disparities resources.

 The Research Ethics program supports the ethical conduct of research through promotion of education and deliberation about its ethical complexities.
 The program explores complex ethical questions at all stages of research; offers research ethics education; sponsors symposia to examine ethical and policy issues in translation science; and promotes scholarship that fosters trust in research.

 The Pilot Program aims to spark innovative and collaborative scientific endeavors by supporting and facilitating robust new research paradigms, technologies, and tools, and through partnerships that enhance team science.
 Several calls are announced throughout the calendar year which are posted on the website and circulated broadly to the campus community.
 All funded investigators and the titles of their projects are listed on the CTSC website to highlight their success and innovation.
 The basic principles of the program include:

 - Requirement for submissions to represent new teams.

 - Inclusion of trainees and exposure of these trainees to the CTSC Research Education, Training, and Career Development Program.

 - Active solicitation of partnerships and leveraging of funds from other UC Davis pilot project programs.